 So what is an HLA type?
 The HLA (human leukocyte antigen) system is part of our adaptive immune system, the part of our immune system that remembers previous exposure to pathogens or toxins.
-For example, the adaptive immune system is what ‘remembers’ that you have already had the chicken pox and then can very quickly attack and destroy the virus if you are exposed again.
+For example, the adaptive immune system ‘remembers’ that you have already had chickenpox and it can very quickly attack and destroy the virus with repeated exposures.

 More specifically, HLA is a really complex system that brings parts of a molecule to the surface of a cell to signal that the cell needs to be destroyed by the body’s killer T-cells.
-Back to the example of the chicken pox virus – if a cell gets re-infected by the virus, the HLA system brings a piece of the virus to the surface of the cell, signaling for the immune system to destroy the whole cell and thus destroying the virus that is replicating inside of the cell.
-There are a bunch of different HLA types with a variety of different components that bring about a huge number of possible combination to counteract foreign invaders of all types.
+Back to the example of the chickenpox virus – if a cell gets re-infected by the virus, the HLA system brings a piece of the virus to the surface of the cell, signaling the immune system to destroy the entire cell thus destroying the virus replicating inside of the cell.
+There are a bunch of different HLA types with a variety of different components that bring about a huge number of possible combinations to counteract foreign invaders of all types.
 People inherit different alleles of the different HLA types, and because this system is highly polymorphic, susceptibility varies to different types of invaders or to autoimmune disease.
 Overall, for the human species, this is really important to survival so that no single disease wipes us all out.

-So why include this information here if the rs id isn’t included in common sources of genetic data?
+So, why include information on the rs id if it isn’t included in the common sources of genetic data?
 The mechanism by which the HLA DRB1*13:02 allele is protective is probably through its ability to eliminate some of the antigens that are causing chronic, low-grade inflammation and possibly autoimmunity.

-The link to an autoimmune component in Gulf War Illness is important because many autoimmune conditions can be helped through diet.
+The link to an inflammatory and autoimmune component in Gulf War Illness is important because many autoimmune conditions can be helped through diet.

 I don’t think there is a magic pill (yet?) to cure Gulf War Illness.
 The supplements and diet recommendations below may provide some help in healing your body.
 The best bet may actually be to try all of them.

 Curcumin is a natural substance found in turmeric, which is a spice used in making curries.
-Turmeric is not all that well absorbed by the body on its own, so there have been curcumin supplements developed that contain piperine, which increases the body’s ability to absorb and use curcumin.
-Here are a couple of options: BioSchwartz Curcumin and Jarrow Curcumin.
-There are other good brands as well, and you can probably find curcumin at your local grocery store.
+The body does not absorb Turmeric well on its own, so curcumin supplements containing piperine have been developed, increasing the body’s ability to absorb and use curcumin.
+You can probably find curcumin at your local grocery store or online.

-CoQ10: Tying into the effects discussed above on mitochondrial function, CoQ10 has been shown in a randomized control trial to help with GWI symptoms.
+CoQ10: Tying into the effects discussed above on mitochondrial function, CoQ10 in a randomized control trial helped with GWI symptoms.
 The study, which ran for 3.5 months, found a 100mg dose to work the best.[ref]
-CoQ10 is a well studied and readily available supplement.
+CoQ10 is a well-studied and readily available supplement.
 If you are interested in other ways to improve mitochondrial function, you may want to read Dave Asprey’s book Head Strong.

-Diet: Considering the possible autoimmune link, check into what is known as the Autoimmune Protocol diet.
+Diet: Considering the possible autoimmune link, check into the Autoimmune Protocol diet.
 Here is a good article on it: http://www.saragottfriedmd.com/is-the-autoimmune-protocol-necessary/ There is no real downside to trying this diet, and several people that I know with autoimmune diseases swear by it.

 Avoid DEET, permethrin, and insecticides in general.
-Nope, I don’t have a study on this specifically for GWI, but it is common sense that if exposure to these insecticides was part of the problem then avoiding further exposure is probably warranted.
+Nope, I don’t have a study on this specifically for GWI, but common sense says if exposure to these insecticides was part of the problem then avoiding further exposure is probably warranted.

 Permethrin is a very commonly used pesticide.
 If you have a company coming out to treat your home for bugs each year, you should check to see what kind of chemicals they are spraying.
 In agriculture, it is mostly used on wheat, corn, and cotton.
-Consider going with organic foods and possibly organic cotton. [ref] I was surprised to find out how extremely common it is to have permethrin in the body.
-A new study came out recently showing that it was found in 90% of breast milk samples.[ref]
+Consider going with organic foods and possibly organic cotton.
+I was surprised to find out how extremely common it is to have permethrin in the body.
+A new study came out recently showing permethrin in 90% of the breast milk samples.[ref]

 NRF2 activators: One more suggestion (that isn’t based on any GWI specific research) is to look at supplements that increase NRF2.
-Rat models of GWI showed that the NRF2 pathway was involved.
+Rat models of GWI show the involvement of the NRF2 pathway.
 In general, NRF2 is involved in the body’s antioxidant defense system; it activates glutathione S-transferase and NQO1.
 Curcumin boosts NRF2, as does sulforaphane from broccoli sprouts.[ref]

 Research to keep an eye on: